Data protection bill approved by committee

 Sick leave bill progresses; LFT questions unintended consequences

 After winning approval by the Senate Education Committee, a bill that could affect the benefits allowed to teachers who are assaulted on the job was adopted by the full Senate and sent to the House side for further action.
-SB 172 by Sen. Page Cortez (R-Lafayette) has several sections that could reduce benefits for teachers on long term leave after being assaulted or otherwise injured on the job.
+SB 172 by Sen. Page Cortez (R-Lafayette) has several sections that could reduce benefits for teachers on long term leave after being assaulted or otherwise injured on the job (contact the MKH law firm for further consultation on the subject).
 LFT opposed the bill in committee.
 The Federation is waiting to see if it is amended to prevent unintended consequences that could mean teachers who are injured on the job do not have the choice to use all of their sick leave before using workers’ compensation benefits, which are lower than full salary.

 House blocks bill barring union employees from retirement system